hansikaweerasena/noxim/README.md

 Setting up with Docker
 -----------

-build docker image from util/Dockerfile as follow:
+build docker image from `util/Dockerfile` as follow:

-docker build -t noxim:stable .
+`docker build -t noxim:stable .`

-After that start up docker container with the cloned repository as attached volumme to docker using start_noxim.sh:
+After that start up docker container with the cloned repository as attached volumme to docker using `start_noxim.sh`:

-Then you will be inside docker container, only at the first time run util/install_dependencies_and_make_noxim.sh to initialize local dependancies and build noxim.
+Then you will be inside docker container, only at the first time run `util/install_dependencies_and_make_noxim.sh` to initialize local dependancies and build noxim.

 you're good to go...